Cooper maps an alternative path with budget

 What would such a creature look like?
 Democratic Gov. Roy Cooper has shown us.

 His plan is sweeping and starkly different from budgets passed by Republicans since 2011.
-Cooper would transform North Carolina’s healthcare, education, energy use, infrastructure, job training, pandemic assistance and approach to racial issues.
+Cooper would transform healthcare, education, energy use, infrastructure, job training, pandemic assistance and approach to racial issues.

 But few North Carolinians know that.